Edward Guiliano

-Edward Guiliano is an author, professor and the third president of New York Institute of Technology (NYIT).
+Edward Guiliano is an American author, professor and the third president of New York Institute of Technology (NYIT).

 Early life and education

 Guiliano grew up in Dix Hills, N.Y.
 He holds a bachelor's degree from Brown University, as well as a master's degree and a doctorate from Stony Brook University.

 Academic work and career

 Guilliano joined the faculty of NYIT in 1974 as a professor in the English Department, and also taught English at SUNY-Stony Brook.
 He was the youngest professor in the school’s history to be promoted to Full Professor.
 He then entered university administration, and before becoming President, served as both vice president of academic affairs and as provost.
 The author and editor of several books on Lewis Carroll and Charles Dickens, he is a founding member and former president of the Lewis Carroll Society of North America.
 He has also been a co-editor of Dickens Studies Annual: Essays on Victorian Fiction since 1977.
 In addition, Guiliano served on the Board of Trustees Executive Committee for Commission on Independent Colleges & Universities in New York, the Board of Directors of the Fair Media Council, and the Long Island Regional Advisory Council on Higher Education.